Yoast/developer/docs/customization/yoast-seo/adding-custom-assessments.md

 }
 ```

 The above code is the actual assessment itself.
-We take an instance of the `Paper` class that gets passed through the webworker, and look at the title of the current post.
+We take an instance of the `Paper` class, which then gets passed through the webworker that analyzes the Paper's title property.
 Within this title, we look for the word 'Yoast' and count the amount of instances that we can find.
 Based on this, we return a score (which determines whether a bullet is grey, red, orange or green) and a feedback message so the user knows why the score is what it is.

 ### Registering the plugin with WordPress

-The next step to make things work, is to make sure your JavaScript code is properly loaded.
-To achieve this, we'll have to ensure our plugin is properly registered and loaded by WordPress.
+Next, we'll have to make sure our custom JavaScript gets loaded.
+To achieve this, we need to make sure that our custom plugin is registered and loaded by WordPress.
-The main importance is that the above JavaScript file is loaded at the right time.
+The main importance is that the above JavaScript file loads at the right time.
 Therefor, it's necessary to implement a chain of hooks that'll run once WordPress loads your plugin.

 Assuming you have a plugin file present (i.e. `MyCustomPlugin.php`), your file might look a little something like this: